7 Best Homeowners Insurance Companies in New York of 2023

 - Falling objects

-- Water from plumbing or HVAC system
+- Water damage from plumbing or HVAC system

 - Explosions and volcanic eruptions